OBOFoundry/OBOFoundry.github.io/docs/roles/RoleNORManager.md

 ### Receiving `new ontology` requests on OBO and acknowledging the receipt

 - The NOR Manager MUST actively listen to issues on the [OBOFoundry GitHub issues tracker](https://github.com/OBOFoundry/OBOFoundry.github.io/issues).
-- When a new ontology request is received, and the wrong issue template was used, the New Ontology Request (NOR) Manager must inform the NOR requestor to use the correct issue template and close the wrongly submitted issue with the following message:
+- When a new ontology request is received, and the wrong issue template was used, the NOR Manager must inform the NOR requestor to use the correct issue template and close the wrongly submitted issue with the following message:
     ```markdown
     Dear @GITHUBNAME,